naps-sled-sas/aap_wiki/In Progress/Building Customer Execution Environments.md

 ![image](/Images/custom-ee-1.png)

 # How to create a custom EE via playbook within AAP?
 Red Hat's community of practice maintains a role for building custom EE's within a playbook, [infra.ee_utilities](https://galaxy.ansible.com/ui/repo/published/infra/ee_utilities/content/role/ee_builder/).
 This role is at v4.0.2 at the time of writting.

+> Additional examples of this process can be found at [Illinois State Universities GitHub](https://github.com/IllinoisStateUniversity/ansible-pah-execution-environments)

 ## Prerequisites
 - RHEL server to run the playbook against.